sharvari-deshp/TruthDrift/README.md

 3. Run graph analysis
 4. Run UI

-All outputs are generated locally.
+All outputs will be generated locally.

 ## Limitations